AndreyPerunov/TSI-Schedule-Scrapping-Backend/README.md

 This application is made to get access to the raw Schedule data to potantialy copy it to **Google Calendar** using Google Calendar API.

-After a request to the server, the application opens the headless browser, goes to my.tsi.lv, logs in, selects a group and goes through each day collecting data about the schedule.
+After a request to the server, the application opens the headless browser, goes to _my.tsi.lv_, logs in, selects a group and goes through each day collecting data about the schedule.

 ## Install